johannschopplich/nuxt-api-party/README.md

 ## How It Works

-Composables will initiate a POST request to the Nuxt server route `/api/__api_party`, which then fetches the actual data for a given route from your API and passes the response back to the template/client.
+The generated composables will initiate a POST request to the Nuxt server route `/api/__api_party`, which then fetches the actual data for a given route from your API and passes the response back to the template/client.
 This proxy behavior has the benefit of omitting CORS issues, since data is sent from server to server.

 During server-side rendering, calls to the Nuxt server route will directly call the relevant function (emulating the request), saving an additional API call.